Doctor Mike: Boxing career

 Varshavski made his amateur boxing debut in May 2022 against influencer iDubbbz as the headline fight in the Creator Clash boxing event.
 He won his match against iDubbbz in a unanimous decision.

-Varshavski made his professional debut against Chris Avila on the undercard of Jake Paul vs. Anderson Silva.
+On 29 October 2022, in Glendale, Arizona, Varshavski made his professional debut in a four-round cruiserweight bout against former MMA fighter Chris Avila on the undercard of Jake Paul vs. Anderson Silva.
 He lost the fight via unanimous decision.

-Personal Life

-He previously dated Miss Universe 2015 Pia Wurtzbach.
+YouTube channel health related podcast

+In September 2022, Varshavski launched a health related podcast on his YouTube channel named "The Checkup Podcast with Doctor Mike", which was renamed to "The Checkup with Doctor Mike".
+The podcast covers subjects related to sexual health, mental health, physical health, and social health.
+Varshavski has interviewed friends, medical professionals, athletes, comedians and actors.
+Guests have included Steve-O, KSI, Tony Hale, Dane Cook, Hannah Brown, Marques Brownlee, Steve Madden, Steven He, Barbara Corcoran, Kal Penn, and Brandon Marshall.

 Philanthropy

 In late 2015, Varshavski established a foundation, Limitless Tomorrow, to provide scholarships to students, and he has raised money for it by auctioning experiences with himself through his social media accounts.
 In January 2016, the dating app Coffee Meets Bagel collaborated in a $10 raffle for a date with Varshavski; the campaign raised $91,000 for his foundation.